mimowo/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 -->

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

+Additional CPU and memory increase in kubernetes components with regards to the handling of the `reason` field is negligible.
+The additional CPU and memory increase in kube-controller-manager related to handling of failed pods is also negligible and only limited to these jobs which specify `spec.backoffPolicy`.

 <!--
 Things to keep in mind include: additional in-memory state, additional